abcorrea/powerlifted/autoresearch.md

 ## What's Been Tried

 **Current best: run 6, commit `86f7124`** (median ≈ 59.5 s, measured clean;
-baseline was 81.2 s).
-Stored medians drift with the machine — when you need the real bar, re-measure HEAD contemporaneously (see protocol below), don't trust an old stored number.
+baseline was 81.2 s → ~27 % cumulative).
+Stored medians drift with the
+machine — when you need the real bar, re-measure HEAD contemporaneously (see protocol below), don't trust an old stored number.

+**Where to go next (prioritized, for a resuming agent).** The cheap wins are
+harvested: malloc-shaving (runs 3,4), allocation-retention (run 3), and state-independent recompute/reserve (run 7) are all confirmed DEAD — glibc tcache makes small allocs free and those recomputes weren't bottlenecks.
+The profile is now flat (~3–6 % items).
+Remaining levers, in rough value/risk
+order:
+1. **`generate_successor` copies ALL relations of the parent state** (`vector<Relation> new_relation(state.get_relations())`, each an
+   `unordered_set<GroundAtom>`) for every successor — the biggest single structural cost on the blind/successor side (~5 % + its malloc).
+A copy-on-write / shared-relation scheme would cut it but is invasive (touches DBState's value semantics, `operator==`, hash).
+Do it as a dedicated, very careful experiment; the behavior gate + 62/62 checks are your safety net.
+2. **State packing** (`SparseStatePacker::pack_tuple` ~6 % + `get_hash64` ~3 %,
+   universal path): `pack_tuple` constructs+hashes a `pair<int,vector<int>>`
+   key per tuple per state, copying the tuple even on a cache hit.
+A transparent/heterogeneous phmap lookup (hash the (pred,tuple) without building the pair) would cut the copy on hits.
+Fiddly; maybe sub-floor.
+3. **Yannakakis `filter_static`** still re-checks every call (run 6 only deduped the linear-join generators).
+A *per-subtree* dedup that respects projection could help the heaviest config (alt-bfws1-ff-yannakakis), but note that config is largely grounder-bound, so the upside is limited.
+4. **Grounder algorithmic** (FF/hmax = 47 %+16 % of suite): the per-state
+   Datalog fixpoint re-adds the permanent EDB every call; any provably-safe incrementality is high reward but must not change returned heuristic values (very hard to keep behavior-identical).
+Highest risk.
+Reminder: only wins ≥ ~5 % are confirmable here — BATCH small ones or find a single ≥6 % structural change.

 **Measurement protocol (learned the hard way — follow it):** this box drifts ±10–15 % on a minutes timescale, so comparing a candidate against *stored*